Let’s talk about social media anxiety disorder.

 ♡ Take social media breaks

 Like we said above, HUGE fans of social media breaks at TSC.
-They can help you focus on important things happening in real life.
+They can also help you focus on important things happening in real life.

 So, how do you take a social media break?
 Taking a quick social media break is easy…it’s sticking to the routine that’s the hard part.